-1. Introduction to study designs and epidemiological measures
+1. Introduction to Epidemiology and Study Designs

-Definition and functions of epidemiology, key indicators (incidence, prevalence, relative rate, relative risk, risk difference) and concepts (bias, confounding, interaction, causality); introduction to the most important clinical study disigns: case-control studies, cross-sectional studies, cohort studies, experimental studies.
+Definition and functions of epidemiology, key indicators (incidence, prevalence, relative rate, relative risk, risk difference) and concepts (bias, confounding, interaction, causality); introduction to the most important clinical study designs: case-control studies, cross-sectional studies, cohort studies, experimental studies.

 Dimensions and indicators of diagnostic accuracy (sensitivity, specificity, diagnostic odds ratio, likelihood ratio, accuracy, ROC curves), statistical and clinical epidemiological definitions of normal values, the architecture of diagnostic research designs.